-The Best Automatic Ball Throwing Machines For Dogs 2018
+The Best Automatic Ball Throwing & Launching Machines For Dogs 2018

 Does your dog have infinite reserves of energy?
 No matter how long a walk you take him on, how many times you throw a ball for him or how much running about in the garden he does is your dog still bouncing off the walls?

 If this sounds like your dog then an automatic dog ball thrower would be a great solution.
 They give dogs plenty of exercise and mental stimulation while also giving you a bit of peace and quiet too!